 Plantain leaves and the seed are medicinal and used as an antibacterial, antidote, astringent, anti inflammatory, antiseptic, antitussive, cardiac, demulcent, diuretic, expectorant, haemostatic, laxative, ophthalmic, poultice, refrigerant, and vermifuge.
 Medical evidence exists to confirm uses as an alternative medicine for asthma, emphysema, bladder problems, bronchitis, fever, hypertension, rheumatism and blood sugar control.

 A decoction of Plantain roots is used in the treatment of a wide range of complaints including diarrhea, dysentery, gastritis, peptic ulcers, irritable bowel syndrome, hemorrhage, hemorrhoids, cystitis, bronchitis, catarrh, sinusitis, coughs, asthma and hay fever.
-It also causes a natural aversion to tobacco and is currently being used in stop smoking preparations.
-Extracts of the plant have antibacterial activity, it is a safe and effective treatment for bleeding, it quickly stops blood flow and encourages the repair of damaged tissue.
+Plantain extracts have antibacterial activity, It is a safe and effective treatment for bleeding, It quickly stops blood flow and encourages the repair of damaged tissue.
 The heated leaves are used as a wet dressing for wounds, skin inflammations, malignant ulcers, cuts, stings and swellings and said to promote healing without scars.
 Poultice of hot leaves is bound onto cuts and wounds to draw out thorns, splinters and inflammation.
 The root is said to be used as an anti-venom for rattlesnakes bites.
 Plantain seeds contain up to 30% mucilage which swells in the gut, acting as a bulk laxative and soothing irritated membranes.
 The seeds are used in the treatment of parasitic worms.
 A distilled water made from the plant makes an excellent eye lotion.